 Let me tell you a secret: I am a terrible procrastinator.
-I say it's a "secret" because some people have this strange notion I must have superhuman organizational abilities to get so much done.
-People ask me "How do you manage to do all this?" genuinely thinking that I'm up to my elbows in creative work every day.
-Sadly, that's far from true — I'm just as lazy and unproductive as any other person.
+I say it’s a “secret” because some people have this strange notion I must have superhuman organizational abilities to get so much done.
+People ask me “How do you manage to do all this?” genuinely thinking that I’m up to my elbows in creative work every day.
+Sadly, that’s far from true — I’m just as lazy and unproductive as any other person (perhaps even more, due to decades of untreated ADHD).

-The reason I appear so productive on the surface is that I have something I like to call a "mania mode", and once it goes on, I really am elbow-deep in creative work — I neglect sleep and food just to complete what I had set out to do as soon as possible.
-The problem with this mania is that it's unpredictable, and it's terribly draining.
-After I complete a project in such a rush, I'm left unable to do anything creative for weeks, or months.
-And I never know when I'll go into the mode again — it can be a year or more.
+The reason I appear so productive on the surface is that I have occasional bursts of hyper-productivity, and once it goes on, I really am elbow-deep in creative work — I neglect sleep and food just to complete what I had set out to do as soon as possible.
+The problem with this mode is that it’s unpredictable, and it’s terribly draining.
+After I complete a project in such a rush, I’m left unable to do anything creative for weeks, or months.
+And I never know when I’ll go into the mode again — it can be a year or more.
 This is really not a good way to get projects done.

 When I realized I have allowed this trait of mine to ruin my chances of career advancement in the near future, I decided to do something about it.
-I've looked everywhere for answers and struggled with finding a method that will help me bring my dreams to reality.
+I’ve looked everywhere for answers and struggled with finding a method that will help me bring my dreams to reality, because most productivity advice is written by neurotypical people, for neurotypical people.
+What works for some people does not work for everyone!

 Know thy enemy — find the reasons why your procrastinate